 Strategy 6: Watch for red flags

-1. Immediate red flags (get help immediately)
+1. Immediate red flags (get prompt help)

 Watch for immediate red flags.
 These are urgent indicators.
 If you or your partner suffer any of the following, get medical assistance or contact emergency services immediately: